Last updated: June 26, 2026. All scoring mechanics, voting strategies, and theme tips reflect the current 2026 version of Dress To Impress.

 |---|---|

-Outfits that consistently receive 5-star votes share these characteristics:
+Outfits that consistently receive top marks share five traits:

-- Instant theme recognition – Voters understand the theme connection within 2 seconds
+- Instant theme recognition — Voters understand the theme connection within two seconds.

 Avoid these common mistakes: